ReviewNB/treon/README.md

   --version           Show version.

 ```

-## Why even test Notebooks?
-* For any serious Notebook usage, one must have confidence that the Notebook will run on any machine as intended.
-Testing & Continuous Integration are the tools to gain that confidence.
-* Notebook execution is tied to kernel state. `treon` nullifies the effect of kernel state by programmatically executing every Notebook in a fresh kernel.

-Notebooks are graduating from scratchpad to a part of production workflow.
-For motivation, checkout [Netflix's blog](https://medium.com/netflix-techblog/scheduling-notebooks-348e6c14cfd6) to see their production Notebook usage.

 ## unitttest example
 You just need to add tests as shown below & `treon` would execute them and report the result on the console.
 See [this](https://docs.python.org/2/library/unittest.html) for more details on how to write unittest.